Walk to Mars

 Taking Pictures of Mars from ASU

-ASU’s Thermal Emission Imaging System (THEMIS), designed by Regents’ Professor Phil Christensen and currently orbiting Mars onboard NASA’s 2001 Mars Odyssey spacecraft, has acquired over 265,000 infrared images of the Martian surface since starting science operations in February 2002.
+ASU’s Thermal Emission Imaging System (THEMIS), designed by Regents’ Professor Phil Christensen and currently orbiting Mars onboard NASA’s 2001 Mars Odyssey spacecraft, has acquired over 270,000 infrared images of the Martian surface since arriving at Mars on October 24th, 2001.
 Using the best 24,000 images from the past 18 years, ASU researcher Jonathon Hill has created a complete global map of Mars with a resolution of 100 meters/pixel, which is enough to resolve objects the size of a football field anywhere on the planet.

 Sharing the THEMIS Global Mars Map

-Last year the THEMIS team printed the map on a basketball court-sized vinyl mat, so that non-scientists can walk across the map and explore Mars for themselves.
-The map has been displayed at 18 events so far and over 5,000 participants have explored it, either with ASU’s Mars scientists acting as tour guides or on their own using our Mars Geography and Mars Landing Site scavenger hunt activities.
+Last year the THEMIS team printed this global map on a basketball court-sized vinyl mat, so that non-scientists can walk across the map and explore Mars for themselves.
+The "Walk on Mars" map has been displayed at 27 events so far and over 6,300 participants have explored it, either with ASU’s Mars scientists acting as tour guides or on their own using our Mars Geography and Mars Landing Site scavenger hunt activities.
 To see pictures of the “Walk on Mars” map in action, visit our website at: www.walkonmars.space

 But we certainly can’t do a project of this size by ourselves!

-We’re asking all members of the ASU community and supporters of Mars exploration around the world to help the THEMIS team raise the $35,000 needed to print a world-record football field-sized map of Mars so we can share the excitement of Mars exploration with the many communities that made THEMIS possible!
+We’re asking all supporters of space exploration around the world to help the THEMIS team raise the $35,000 needed to print our world record-setting maps of the Earth, Moon and Mars so we can share the excitement of space exploration with the public who make it possible!